Rdatatable/data.table/README.md

   38.  `X[!Y]` where `X` and `Y` are both data.tables ignores 'allow.cartesian' argument, and rightly so because a not-join (or anti-join) cannot exceed nrow(x).
 Thanks to @fedyakov for spotting this.
 Closes [#698](https://github.com/Rdatatable/data.table/issues/698).

+  39.  `as.data.table.matrix` does not convert strings to factors by default. `data.table` likes and prefers using character vectors to factors.
+Closes [#745](https://github.com/Rdatatable/data.table/issues/698).
+Thanks to @fpinter for reporting the issue on the github issue tracker and to vijay for reporting [here](http://stackoverflow.com/questions/17691050/data-table-still-converts-strings-to-factors) on SO.

 #### NOTES

   1. Reminder: using `rolltolast` still works but since v1.9.2 now issues the following warning: